#33, M1T: Wide Input Range Power Supply

 Library Support

 Tibbit #33 works as soon as a power source is connected, and no code is required to make the Tibbit function in your system.
-If you want to monitor the –PF line, you can use the Tibbo-supplied companion software library.
-The library can be easily included in your project through CODY, Tibbo's hardware configuration and project code generator.
-The combination of CODY-generated code and the library will enable the –PF line monitoring through an interrupt.
+If you want to monitor the –PF line, you can use an interrupt line.
+You can use AppBlocks for configuration and creating your application.
 It will also help you implement the shutdown, reset, and restart mechanisms for your application.

 Additional Info